thebridgelab/thebridgelab.io/index.md

 # Welcome to Your Wiki

-This is a comprehensive documentation site for Rwar.
+This is a comprehensive documentation site for The Bridge.
 Here, you'll find everything you need to get started, explore advanced features, and troubleshoot issues.

 How to update with your own articles.
 Simply create a Markdown file and merge your branch into Main.
 Once commited a github action will run and update the site with your new content!